-Even though formatting erases all the data on a memory stick, the information is still retrievable using this special tool.
+Even though formatting erases all the data on a memory stick, it is still retrievable using this special tool.
 The tool performs a deep scan of the memory card, reconstructs the deleted data, and lets you save the recovered files on a location on your computer.

 It is common for people to leave toss memory cards in desk drawers, leave them in hot and humid areas such as bags, or even leave them in hot cars.
-Little do they know that the life of a memory card depends a great deal on its usage and storage.
+Little do they know that a memory card's life depends a great deal on its usage and storage.
 The following are a few tips to maximize the usage of your SD card.

 While a memory stick is usable on many devices, it is not good to do so.
 If possible, use it only on one device, and if you need to use it on a different device, back it up and then format it first.